microsoft/pxt-calliope/docs/examples/turtle-square.md

 # Turtle Square

-A turtle program that runs in a square.
+A turtle that traces a square pattern.

 ```blocks
 turtle.setPosition(0, 0)